 Community Pediatrics includes a commitment to use a community's resources in collaboration with other professionals, agencies, and parents to achieve optimal accessibility, appropriateness, and quality of services for all children and to advocate especially for those who lack access to care because of social, cultural, geographic, or economic conditions or special health care needs.American Academy of Pediatrics

 At CHaD, many residents are involved in community service or advocacy projects.
-Through advocacy work our residents are able to help those whose voice is not usually heard, and provide direct service in a community setting.
-In each instances our program partners with existing community organizations to facilitate advocacy work.
+Through advocacy work, our residents are able to help those whose voice is not usually heard, and provide direct service in a community setting.
+In each instance our program partners with existing community organizations to facilitate advocacy work.

 To learn more about Community Pediatrics at CHaD, please visit the Boyle Community Pediatrics Program website.

 Our residents work on a variety of topics and projects.
 The following is a select sampling of some of the projects our residents have participated in.

 - Advocacy Day: Meeting with state legislators and child advocates at the New Hampshire capitol about legislation affecting children

 - Baby-Friendly Hospital Initiative: Increasing breastfeeding in the Upper Valley community through a partnership with Dartmouth-Hitchcock Medical Center's Baby-Friendly Hospital Initiative as well as increasing state support for breastfeeding mothers

 - Child Health Services: Providing school supplies to children at the Child Health Services clinic in Manchester, NH

 - Drowning Prevention in Clinics and Communities: Working to provide education and resources to prevent drownings